We often nag you about doing not-fun things like choosing a good web host (or not doing fun things like installing all. the. plugins).

 What she got was a website that was completely unreachable for 3+ weeks.

-I don’t know how much money she lost during that period, or how much it dinged her site’s reputation.
+We don’t know how much money she lost during that period, or how much it dinged her site’s reputation.
 The blog helps support her family.
-I feel horrible for her.
+We felt horrible for her.

 You’re smarter than you think